Zerzer0/Zerzer0/Readme.md

 <div align="center">

 Hello!
-My name is Mathias González, I live in Los Andes, Chile and I currently studying Data Science, looking for learn more about of use of the Machine Learning in the Astronomy ans Physics.
+My name is Mathias González, I live in Los Andes, Chile and I currently studying Data Science, looking for learn more about of use of the Machine Learning in the Astronomy and Physics.

 </div>